 We will embed this commitment into the decision-making processes of our organisations.

-Find more from each of the signatories
+Find more from each of the partners

 What is the HRA doing to improve public involvement in health and social care research?

 The Health Research Authority has a unique role within the research community to ensure the opportunity, rights, and well-being of people in research.

 - We know that involving a diverse group of people with lived experiences helps us make better decisions.
 We will open more opportunity for people with lived experiences to be involved in our planning and decision making.

 - We want to encourage excellent involvement across the health and social care research landscape.
 We will learn about and celebrate good practice.
 We will demonstrate the benefits of involvement for research, for participants and for the public, working with our partners including public contributors.

 - We want researchers to make excellent patient and public involvement a normal part of their research.
 We will make sure researchers are aware of our Best Practice Principles and what we expect to see in an application for approval.